-Why are relationships important?
+Why are friendships important?
 Research establishes that health and joy are correlated with quality friendships.

 Create a life that is deeply satisfying.
 Here’s how to enrich your life with healthy relationships.

-Reciprocal relationships are an essential aspect of wellness for human beings.
+Reciprocal friendships are an essential aspect of wellness for human beings.

 It’s relating to other human beings through which you evolve – and how you deepen and expand your experience of love, fulfillment, and meaning.